Industrial design portfolio tips and application advice

 Projects

-The projects should have a nice flow and can include:
+The projects should have a nice flow and ideally include your process.
+It can include:

 Improve, re-do, re-render make new visualizations & add steps afterward, work on it until it fits your ambition.